Providian Credit Card Debt Lawsuit» Print This Page

 There may also be other ways to defend against a debt collector seeking to collect an alleged Providian debt.
 For example, the lawsuit needs to comply with Florida’s court rules for the summons and complaint; often, they do not.
 As another example, many debt collectors cannot prove their case as required under the applicable Florida laws and rules of evidence.
 This is important, because debt collectors often try to collect on debts even when they do not have a legal right to do so, such as when the statute of limitations has expired.

 It is important to use an attorney experienced in defending credit card debt collection cases to maximize your chances of winning.
 We have had good success in defending Providian credit card litigation using our knowledge of Florida’s laws, including statutes, court rules and rules of evidence.
 If you have been sued on an alleged Providian credit card debt anywhere in Central Florida, please call us right away for a free consultation about preserving your rights and a free evaluation of your case.
 Don’t lose the ability to defend your case properly!
-You can reach us on our office telephone (407-333-0001), on our toll-free number (1-888-834-5297), by fax (407-323-4955) or by clicking here to send us an email message.
+You can reach us on our office telephone (407-333-0001), by fax (888-990-1460) or by clicking here to send us an email message.
 Remember, we welcome your calls and emails at any time, including in the evening and on weekends.Share This